Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 It can also help to improve cardiovascular and muscular endurance.

-Studies have shown that devil press benefits include increased muscle mass, improved bone density, and reduced risk of chronic diseases like heart disease and diabetes [2].
+A study by NIH has shown that devil press benefits include increased muscle mass, improved bone density, and reduced risk of chronic diseases like heart disease and diabetes [2].

 Additionally, because it requires a full-body workout, it can be time-efficient for those looking to maximize their training in a limited amount of time.